matteomattei/proxy-mysql-deadlock-retries/README.md

   database: 'my_db'
 });

-const retries: 5;      // How many times will the query be retried when the ER_LOCK_DEADLOCK error occurs const minMillis: 1;    // The minimum amount of milliseconds that the system sleeps before retrying const maxMillis: 100;  // The maximum amount of milliseconds that the system sleeps before retrying
+const retries = 5;      // How many times will the query be retried when the ER_LOCK_DEADLOCK error occurs const minMillis = 1;    // The minimum amount of milliseconds that the system sleeps before retrying const maxMillis = 100;  // The maximum amount of milliseconds that the system sleeps before retrying

 proxyMysqlDeadlockRetries(connection, retries, minMillis, maxMillis);